SteamKenny/headless/README.md

 > [!NOTE]
-> This is a minor modification to allow it to work with Zorin systems.
-It may work with others, but this has not been tested!
+> This is a minor modification to allow the scripts to work with Zorin systems.
+It may work with others, but this has NOT been tested!

 # Linux Headless Mode Scripts